ruckus/quickbooks-ruby/README.md

 * `nokogiri` : XML parsing
 * `active_model` : For validations

+## Installation

+Add this line to your application's Gemfile:

+`gem 'quickbooks-ruby'`

+And then execute:

+`$ bundle`

+Or install it yourself as:

+`$ gem install quickbooks-ruby`

 ## Sandbox Mode
 An API app provides two sets of OAuth key for production and development.
 Since October 22, 2014, only [Sandbox Companies](https://developer.intuit.com/docs/api/accounting) are allowed to connected to the QBO via the development key.
 The end-point for sandbox mode is https://sandbox-quickbooks.api.intuit.com.